mayadata-io/oep-e2e/testplan/docs/director/authentication/tc-auth-gmail-user.md

 ### Details
-- Check the login for Github user1
+- Check the login for GMail user1@gmail.com

 ### Steps Performed in the test